JuliaHealth/KomaMRI.jl/docs/src/simulation-examples.md

 ```

-## Three Dimensional Example
+## Slice Selective Acquisition of 3D Phantom

 ```@setup 3
 using KomaMRI
 sys = Scanner()
 ```

-This demonstration example shows how to simulate a 3D phantom object.
-Let's import a 3D phantom struct by calling the function [brain_phantom3D](@ref).
-You can see that are many slices along the longitudinal axis.
+While in the previous examples we simulated using hard RF pulses, in this demonstration we will illustrate the principles of slice selection.
+First, let's import a 3D phantom, in this case a brain slab (thickness of $2\,\mathrm{cm}$), by calling the function [brain_phantom3D](@ref).
 ```@example 3
-obj = brain_phantom3D() # a slice of a brain
+obj = brain_phantom3D()
-obj.Δw.=0 # to remove off-resonance phenomena
+obj.Δw .= 0 # Removes the off-resonance
 p = plot_phantom_map(obj, :T2 ; height=400)
 savefig(p, "assets/3-phantom.html"); nothing # hide
 ```